kdeldycke/click-extra/docs/commands.md

 ## Extra variants

-Now if you want to benefits from all the [wonderful features of Click Extra](index.md#features), you have to use the `extra`-prefixed variants:
+Now if you want to benefit from all the [wonderful features of Click Extra](index.md#features), you have to use the `extra`-prefixed variants:

 | [Original](https://click.palletsprojects.com/en/8.1.x/api/) | Extra variant                |
 | ----------------------------------------------------------- | ---------------------------- |